combio-dku/MarkerCount/README.md

 Once it is installed using pip, you can import the two functions using the following python command.

-`from MarkerCount import MarkerCount_Ref, MarkerCount`
+`from MarkerCount.marker_count import MarkerCount_Ref, MarkerCount`

 ## Example usage in Jupyter notebook